Credit Unions vs Banks

 credit-union-vs-bank-3

 Getting a mortgage at a credit union allows you to possibly get a lower mortgage rate, bypass the federal mortgage stress test, and potentially save on fees.
+You may also qualify for a mortgage with a lower minimum credit score.
 Some credit unions that are focused around a particular area, such as serving only a local area, may understand your financial needs better than a big bank.
 You might even receive a rebate on the interest paid on your mortgage.

 Are banks safer than credit unions?